A Lesson to Learn: Spirit Airlines Inc. (SAVE)

-Spirit Airlines Inc. (NYSE:SAVE) went up by 2.10% from its latest closing price compared to the recent 1-year high of $39.19.
-The company’s stock price has collected 2.52% of gains in the last five trading sessions.
-The Wall Street Journal reported on 02/12/22 that Deals Are Booming, but Antitrust Scrutiny Has Deal Traders Worried
+Spirit Airlines Inc. (NYSE:SAVE) went up by 22.42% from its latest closing price compared to the recent 1-year high of $39.19.
+The company’s stock price has collected 20.23% of gains in the last five trading sessions.
+Barron’s reported 2 hours ago that JetBlue Makes $3.6 Billion Offer for Spirit

 Is It Worth Investing in Spirit Airlines Inc. (NYSE :SAVE) Right Now?